mgreiler/se-unlocked/Transcripts/EP_38_Michael_Feather.md

+---
-# Michael Feathers - (Legacy) code - A living organism
+episode: "Michael Feathers - (Legacy) code - A living organism"
+permalink: /legacy-code-michael-feathers
+status: publish
+type: transcript
+---

 **Michaela:** [00:00:00] Hello and welcome to the Software Engineering Unlocked podcast.
 I'm your host, Dr. McKayla and today I have the pleasure to talk to